Abutilon incanum

 Natural Range & Environment

-In Hawaiʻi, Abutilon incanum is questionably indigenous and found mainly on the leeward side of all the main islands except Hawaiʻi Island.
+In Hawaiʻi, Abutilon incanum is indigenous [Flora of the Hawaiian Islands] and found mainly on the leeward side of all the main islands except Hawaiʻi Island.
 It inhabits dry habitats from sea level to about 220 m (722 ft) [Wagner et al. 1990].

 ʻIlima pua kea has small hibiscus-like flowers; note fingers for size comparison.
 Its ripe fruit is a dry capsule, typically with five chambers, each holding a few seeds.
 A wild mature plant.
 (Fruit and mature plant photographs courtesy of Forest & Kim Starr CC BY 2.0.)